 If the user's client doesn't support web authentication, evaluation continues along the Unsupported outcome path.
-For example, clients connected over the HTTP protocol rather than HTTPS don't support WebAuthn; however, HTTPS may not be required when testing locally on http://localhost.For more information, refer to Is origin potentially trustworthy?
+For example, clients connected over the HTTP protocol rather than HTTPS don't support WebAuthn; however, HTTPS may not be required when testing locally on http://localhost.
+Learn more in Is origin potentially trustworthy?.